glycerine/spin_paxos/README.md

 ![rafting.png](rafting.png)
-White water rafting with an even number is especially dangerous, since split votes are common.
+image caption: White water rafting with an even number is especially dangerous, since split votes are common.
 We need to add a fifth node in the middle of the river.